Vollhardt/node-of-legends/README.md

 # Node-of-Legends

 ### League of Legends API Wrapper for Node.JS utilizing ES6 Promises
+A wrapper for the League of Legends API using Promises

 A full API can be found at [http://node-of-legends.suds.io/api](http://node-of-legends.suds.io/api)